 We came down on the tramway and decided to enjoy lunch at Juneau’s Twisted Fish Company, rather than going on board our ship anchored 100 meters away.
 This place was recommended to us by locals and it was worth it.
 We savoured a menu of salmon, halibut and clam, sourced straight from the docks.

-At the dock stood a plaque commemorating the ultimate sacrifice by the 690 member crew of the Anti-Aircraft Light Cruiser Ship USS Juneau.
-The ship was torpedoed and sunk by the Japanese submarines on the morning of 13 November 1942 in the Pacific Ocean.
+At the dock stood a plaque commemorating ultimate sacrifice by 690 member crew of Anti-Aircraft Light Cruiser Ship USS Juneau.
+This ship was torpedoed and sunk by the Japanese submarines in the Battle of Guadalcanal on the morning of 13 November 1942 in Pacific Ocean.
 Only 10 crew members survived to narrate the tale.
 Aboard USS Juneau were George, Francis, Joseph, Madison and Albert – five brothers from the Sullivan family.
 Even though US Navy’s policy of separating siblings was in place, it was not always followed and the five brothers enlisted to serve together and were assigned to USS Juneau.
 The two oldest brothers George and Francis had served in the Navy before World War II and both had been discharged in May 1941.
-When war broke out, the older brothers with their three younger siblings volunteered to serve in the Navy but only if they could serve together.
+When war broke out, two older brothers with their three younger siblings volunteered to serve in the Navy but only if they could serve together.

 The day for us ended with dinner and our ship bid goodbye to Juneau on its onward journey to Ketchikan, our last port of call in Alaska.